How to deal with the Council Tax account when someone has passed away

 Is there an exemption for Council Tax when someone has passed away?

 An exemption is available on the property if it becomes unoccupied.
 This applies until probate is granted or the estate is settled.
-A further 6 months exemption will then apply.
+A further 6 months exemption will then apply so long as the property remains unoccupied and has not been sold or ownership transferred.
+After that period the Council Tax will become payable.

 What happens when probate has been granted, do I then need to pay Council Tax?

-Following a grant of probate, a further six months exemption is possible as long as the property remains unoccupied and has not been sold or transferred to a new owner or occupier.
+Following a grant of probate, a further 6 months exemption is possible as long as the property remains unoccupied and has not been sold or transferred to a new owner or occupier.

 • The date probate is granted;